travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 ### Installing Composer packages

 You can also install [Composer](http://packagist.org/) packages into the Travis PHP environment.
-Use the following:
+The composer command comes pre-installed, so just use the following:

-    curl -s https://getcomposer.org/installer | php -- --quiet
-    php composer.phar install
+    composer install

 ### Installing PHP extensions